Some Helpful Hints for Our Teachers...

 2. The schoolhouse is open for Nashua 4th grade school visits from late March through May.
 For our surrounding towns, the schoolhouse is open from late September through mid- November.
 Dress warmly if the weather is still very cool.
 There is no central heat in the schoolhouse, but we do light a fire in the woodstove!
 Be sure to have students bring sweaters or sweatshirts for the cooler weather.
 We burn wood, but it can be very chilly!

 3. There are no bathroom facilities at the schoolhouse, but in case of emergencies, Walgreen's is across the street from the schoolhouse.
 Our neighbor Walgreen's has been very patient, but they have to UNLOCK a door to allow use of the bathroom and that is inconvenient when short staffed.
 A chaperone will have to accompany students to bathroom emergencies.
 Please allow a full bathroom break before coming to the schoolhouse.
-For those traveling from other towns, there is a very convenient NH State Registry of Vehicles with bathroom facilities at Exit 6 on the northbound side of Route 3.

 4. Feel free to dress in the fashion of the day.
 Girls wore long skirts, aprons, puff sleeved blouses, shawls, bonnets or wool scarves.
 Boys wore overalls, plaid shirts, suspenders, knee length pants, wide brimmed hats, caps, and vests.

 5. Lunches in 1842 may have included: hard boiled eggs, cold boiled potatoes, chunks of cheese, cold sausage, bread, cornbread, apples, water.

 6. We welcome as many chaperones as you would like to invite, but to maintain order, cell phones and conversations must be "quieted" for the two hour session.